The Importance Of Multi-Generational Workforces

 Recruitment

 When it comes to recruitment, we always want the best of the best brought into our companies.
-Looking ahead 5 years, talent professionals plan on focusing their talent recruitment efforts towards the younger generation with a 56% focus on Gen-Z, 73% on Millennials, 35% Gen-X and only 10% on Baby Boomers, as they move closer to retirement.
-56% of companies studied say they have recently introduced and updated policies for greater appeal to a multi-generational workforce and labour market.
+Looking ahead five years, talent professionals plan on focusing their talent recruitment efforts towards the younger generation with a 56% focus on Gen-Z, 73% on Millennials, 35% Gen-X and only 10% on Baby Boomers, as they move closer to retirement.
+56% of companies studied say they have recently introduced and updated policies for greater appeal to a multi-generational workforce and labor market.
 When it comes to the big difference in recruiting numbers between generations, this can also relate to the fact that Gen-Z and Millennials make up about half of the global population, however, some businesses have tapped into the hidden gem of older workers who often have valuable skills and experience.
 BIG companies like CVS Health, Pfizer and Hewlett Packard are launching initiatives like “returnships” to tap into the wisdom present in the older workforce.
-As age expectancies increase, so does the amount of time people stay in the workforce, making “longevity strategies”, that seek older employees who are looking for engaging and purposeful work later in life.
+As age expectancies increase, so does the amount of time people stay in the workforce, making “longevity strategies,” that seek older employees who are looking for engaging and purposeful work later in life.
 This is a great opportunity for businesses to gain a seasoned professional with a strong work ethic.

 Retention

-Retaining talent is a key challenge in talent development, and companies plan on using their retention efforts relatively evenly over the four generations for the next 5 years, with Gen-Z at the bottom and Gen-X at the top.
+Retaining talent is a key challenge in talent development, and companies plan on using their retention efforts relatively evenly over the four generations for the next five years, with Gen-Z at the bottom and Gen-X at the top.
 25% plan to focus on retaining the Gen-Z talent, 56% plan to focus on Millennials, 60% on Gen-X and 36% on Baby Boomers.
-This is because most Baby Boomers are dialling down their careers while Gen-Z is just jumping into them, leaving Gen-X and Millennials in the thick of their career ventures and a prime group to retain as new leaders emerge through shifting workforce dynamics.
+This is because most Baby Boomers are dialing down their careers while Gen-Z is just jumping into them, leaving Gen-X and Millennials in the thick of their career ventures and a prime group to retain as new leaders emerge through shifting workforce dynamics.
 When it comes to retaining these generations, each generation needs different incentives to stick with a job or a company.
 Millennials value compensation, benefits, advancement and challenge as key factors with staying power.
 Gen-X values challenge, compensation, benefits and advancement.
 Finally, Baby Boomers seek challenges, a better fit for skills and interests and making an impact as staying factors at their job.
 While Gen-X and Millennials have similar values, Baby Boomers stray from them with not a mention of compensation or benefits as a top-three factor they consider when sticking with a company.

 It probably isn’t a surprise that most often tenure increases with experience, the longer an employee has worked for a company the more likely they are to climb the ladder and find their happy place where they are satisfied overall and not looking to change jobs, switch roles or look for a new employer.
 Looking at the generations, Baby Boomers stay with a company at an average of 18% longer than other employees, while Gen-X stays for 22% longer, giving them a tenure that is about twice the length of your average Millennial employee.
 Gen-X is the generation with the highest level of retention stability while Gen-Z is more often working contract, short terms or part-time roles due to their young age and a growing “gig economy” that offers movement and flexibility to the younger generation coming up, with less stable full-time positions.